-Formalization of control rights.
 We call an organization structure formalized, if many control rights are exercised ex ante by defining rules and regulations for different contingencies.
 We refer to an organization structure as not formalized, if many control rights are exercised ad hoc without a reduction of discretion due to rules and regulations.
 For example, a committee responsible for determining which young professionals should be promoted at a certain time may take ad hoc decisions or follow a set of predefined rules regulating promotional decisions.
 The degree of formalization can be differentiated according to the object of formalization.
-This can be a certain process that is carried out within the organization structure (Mintzberg 1979).
+This can be a certain process that is carried out within the organization structure, the output of such a process, or a certain position or role in the organization structure (Mintzberg 1979: 81-94).
 In the latter case, the rights and duties of a position are specified.
 In the absence of formalized positions, the distribution of control rights may well be contested and different organizational members may claim the right to make certain decisions.
-Formalization of control rights within an organization.
+Formalization of positions by specifying rights and duties reduces the ambiguity of the distribution of control rights within an organization.

-3.3 Management Systems for Professionals
+3.3 Management systems for professionals